 “Mentoring is a powerful force to encourage, inspire and support other women to pursue their career ambitions.
 It’s a bit like ‘paying it forward,’ in that when you’re in a senior position, helping others learn from your experience and see the path a bit more clearly can make a real difference.” -- Kathy Schneider, CMO

 “Have the courage to be exactly who you are – no one will ever be a better you than you.
 Have the passion to follow your abilities – they will take you further than your dreams.
-Have the desire to prioritize yourself – take care of yourself before you take care of others.
+Have the desire to prioritise yourself – take care of yourself before you take care of others.
 Finally, have the intellect to never second guess your decisions – you make the best choices that you can in the moment.” -- Heather Kay, Senior Director – Talent Management

 “Find your voice, your unique perspective.
 Give yourself the chance to speak up and be open to failure or conflict.
 Oftentimes innovation comes through conflicting ideas.” -- Shawn Nelson, Senior Director – Cloud Services Product Management